Ueda Castle 上田城跡

 In April, the park hosts the local Ueda Sanada Festival in honor of the city's famous warrior clan.
 Hundreds join a procession in period costumes.
 The entertainment includes taiko drumming and impressive musket-firing demonstrations around the castle area.

 Ueda Castle Park is spectacular in the spring when its groves of cherry trees come into bloom.
-In mid-April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, or 1000 Cherry Tree Festival.
-Come early to get a spot for picnicking or enjoying the evening parties beneath the lit-up trees.
+In mid-April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, or 1,000 Cherry Tree Festival.
+Come early to get a spot for picnicking or later to enjoy the evening parties beneath the lit-up trees.